 The simple hemispherical form with a section of open bands exemplifies Arne Jacobsen’s use of reduction and simplicity as key effects.

 At the SAS Royal Hotel, the Royal Pendant helped define an exclusive hotel environment, where a wealth of materials, patterns, shapes and colours came together in Arne Jacobsen’s meticulously composed gesamtkunstwerk.
-The Royal Pendant was installed in several locations throughout the hotel, either with the standard shade in lacquered aluminium or with a special copper shade that gave the design a different materiality and a warmer note.
-The copper model was used, among other places, in the ground-floor snack bar along with wood slat room dividers in light-coloured oak and the custom-designed Drop chair.
+The Royal Pendant was installed in several locations throughout the hotel, either with the standard shade in lacquered aluminium or with a special brass shade that gave the design a different materiality and a warmer note.
+The brass model was used, among other places, in the ground-floor snack bar along with wood slat room dividers in light-coloured oak and the custom-designed Drop chair.
 In the panorama lounge on the hotel’s 22nd floor, the brown pendant lamp complemented Swan and Series 3300 chairs upholstered with dark blue fabric.